mirzaghaderi/rtpcr/README.md

 # A generalized calculation method

 ΔC_t is the difference between the Ct value of the target gene and the Ct value of the referenec gene (e.g. ΔC_t = Cttarget−Ctref).
-The rtpcr packager functions are mainly based on the calculation of efficiency-weighted ΔC_t (wΔC_t) values from target and reference gene Ct values which are weighted for their amplification efficiencies as below:
+The rtpcr package functions are mainly based on the calculation of efficiency-weighted ΔC_t (wΔC_t) values from target and reference gene Ct values which are weighted for their amplification efficiencies as below:

 $$wΔCt = log_{10}(E_{target}).Ct_{target} - log_{10}(E_{ref}).Ct_{ref}$$